077-5509948 Contact Us Under cyber attacks?

 ISO 42001 is not a burdensome technical requirement; it is a business tool that allows you to use the most advanced technologies while maintaining the trust of customers and regulators.
 When integrated with IT infrastructure management, OT security, and 24/7 SOC operations, it creates a unified system of business information security.

 CyberSafe is your partner in managing this responsibility.
 We bring the regulatory and technological expertise to ensure you are not just “compliant,” but truly protected.
+As an experienced information security company, we connect the standard’s requirements to real-world implementation – from AI-usage mapping through gap analysis and controls, to the continuous monitoring and testing that keep the system honest over time.

 FAQ – Strategic AI Governance

-- Does ISO 42001 apply to organizations that only use external AI (like ChatGPT)?
+Does ISO 42001 apply to organizations that only use external AI (like ChatGPT)?

 Yes.
-The responsibility for the organizational data fed into these systems and the ethical use of them remains with the organization.
-The standard defines the policy and control required for using third-party tools. - What is the key difference between ISO 27001 and ISO 42001?
+The responsibility for the organizational data fed into these systems, and the ethical use of them, remains with the organization.
+The standard defines the policy and control required for using third-party tools.

-While ISO 27001 focuses on general information security management, ISO 42001 dives into the unique lifecycle of learning systems (AI), including bias monitoring, transparency, and training data management. - How does the standard help with ransomware attacks?
+While ISO 27001 focuses on general information security management, ISO 42001 dives into the unique lifecycle of learning systems (AI), including bias monitoring, transparency, and training-data management.

-The standard requires defining emergency scenarios and Incident Response (IR) procedures that ensure early detection and stop the spread before backups are hit or systems are shut down. - Is the standard relevant to GDPR?
+The standard requires defining emergency scenarios and Incident Response (IR) procedures that ensure early detection and stop the spread before backups are hit or systems are shut down.

 Absolutely.
-ISO 42001 requires a combination of security and privacy, especially regarding personal data used for training AI models or in automated decision-making processes. - What is the business advantage of ISO 42001 certification?
+ISO 42001 requires a combination of security and privacy, especially regarding personal data used for training AI models or in automated decision-making processes.

-Certification signals seriousness and transparency to investors and international customers, shortens sales processes (Vendor Assessment), and provides proof of ability to manage advanced technological risks.
+Certification signals seriousness and transparency to investors and international customers, shortens sales processes (vendor assessment), and provides proof of ability to manage advanced technological risks.